pahihu/Oberon07-tools/README.md

 `INTEGER` and `LONGINT` with `INT32` declared in `lib/System.Mod`.
 It is declared as `LONGINT` on 32bit systems and `INTEGER` on 64bit systems in O2C.

 ***
+Register allocated parameters, local variables are available in the numeric CASE compiler.

 Changes:
+* Eliminate ASSERTs in leaf procedures.
-* The numcase compiler stores parameters/local variables in registers (still experimental).
+* The compiler stores parameters/local variables in registers in leaf procedures.
 * The compiler now accepts the Astrobe extension of ASSERT(cond,code)
 * The compiler now accepts the leaf procedure and interrupt handler syntax of the Astrobe Oberon-07 compiler (/a option).
 In leaf procedures no run-time checking is performed and the LNK register not saved/not restored.